Is it time to retire your SharePoint On-Premise intranet?

 • Finding solutions for connecting external users & implementing said solutions

-On the other hand, SharePoint Online takes care of integrating any new tools, introducing options for scalability, and easy expansion for external users through services with Microsoft Azure (“Azure”), a cloud computing service that is used to manage applications.
+On the other hand, SharePoint Online integrates any new tools, introduces options for scalability, and allows external users to expand easily through services with Microsoft Azure (“Azure”), a cloud computing service used to manage applications.
 Overall, Microsoft SharePoint Online is the ideal solution for introducing an optimal team collaboration environment.
 Both internal and external collaboration efforts are made simple and easy.

-In addition, there are several advanced customization options with SharePoint Online.
-One such feature is the modernized look for libraries and lists.
-This helps users access their most important information quickly, along with easy ways to move it around through tabs like “Move To” or “Copy To.”
+In addition, SharePoint Online offers several advanced customization options.
+One such feature is the modernized look of libraries and lists.
+This helps users access their most important information quickly and easily through tabs like “Move To” or “Copy To.”

 Allow Powell Software To Assist with Your SharePoint Online Project

 Powell Software is a trusted Microsoft partner that builds customizable intranets on the SharePoint Online platform.
-As previously mentioned, the SharePoint On-Premise model is becoming obsolete and will officially be unsupported in April 2023.
+As previously mentioned, On-Premise SharePoint is obsolete and will officially be unsupported in April 2023.
 This will leave systems more vulnerable to failure and cybercriminals intercepting protected information.
-Learn more about creating a fully customizable social intranet.
+Learn more about creating a fully customizable social intranet with Powell Intranet.

-Organizations must begin planning their migration effort now to avoid any substantial delays in their systems.
-In addition, it’s likely that users who choose to remain on the unsupported version will eventually face compatibility issues and other risks.
+Organizations must begin planning their migration effort now to avoid substantial system delays.
+In addition, users who choose to remain on the unsupported version will likely eventually face compatibility issues and other risks.

 Act now.
 Data migration projects can take weeks to months to complete, depending on the amount of data needing to be transferred.
 SharePoint Prem’s end-of-life date will be here before you know it.